Netmarble: History

 In July 2025, Netmarble's liquidity was significantly strengthened by its investment in HYBE shares.
 Despite selling approximately ₩743 billion worth of stock in 2023 and 2024, it retained a 9.44% stake (393,813 shares) valued at around ₩11.07 trillion.
 Its original 2018 investment of ₩201.4 billion in HYBE had appreciated considerably.
 Additionally, its stake in NCsoft rebounded from a ₩1.5 trillion write-down to an estimated ₩400 billion in value.

 Also in July 2025, Netmarble considered issuing ₩2.5 trillion in exchangeable bonds (EB), backed by part of its HYBE stake, to repay debt incurred from its ₩2 trillion acquisition of SpinX.
 NH Investment & Securities was expected to underwrite the deal, supported by NH Hedge Asset Management and institutional investors.
 The company had previously used HYBE shares as collateral, including a 2023 block trade and a 2024 price return swap.

 However, in August 2025, Netmarble canceled the EB issuance due to volatility in HYBE's stock price following an "owner risk" scandal involving HYBE founder Bang Si-hyuk.
 The bond proceeds were intended to reduce SpinX-related debt, which has since been cut from approximately ₩1.6 trillion to the mid-₩200 billion range.

+In April 2026, Netmarble announced to invest additional 150 billion won to increase its equity stake in Coway from 26.13% to 29.1%.
+This strategic move is primarily designed to block activist fund Align Partners from challenging its board representation and altering corporate governance.
+Additionally, tightening its grip secures a highly profitable subscription "cash cow" that provides stable dividend income to hedge against Netmarble's volatile gaming business.

+In August 2026, Netmarble Chairman Bang junhyuk acquired additional 13.4% stake in the company from Tencent for approximately 374 billion KRW using personally secured funds, which increases his total shareholding from 24.93% to 38.34%.
+According to the company, the transaction was designed to reinforce responsible management by the largest stakeholder and mitigate market uncertainties regarding potential large scale share liquidations.
+Both companies confirmed that their strategic partnership across global gaming and other business area will remain unaffected.